-Spring Security hooks into Spring Test support using the WithSecurityContextTestExecutionListener which will ensure our tests are ran with the correct user.
+Spring Security hooks into Spring Test using the support WithSecurityContextTestExecutionListener which will ensure our tests are ran with the correct user.
 It does this by populating the SecurityContextHolder prior to running our tests.
-If you are using reactive method security, you will also need $Reactor {\tt ContextTestExecutionListener}$ which populates ReactiveSecurityContextHolder.
+If you are using reactive method security, you will also need ReactorContextTestExecutionListener which populates ReactiveSecurityContextHolder.
 After the test is done, it will clear out the SecurityContextHolder.
 If you only need Spring Security related support, you can replace @ContextConfiguration with @SecurityTestExecutionListeners.